 Source of Medicines and other products

-Forests also support plants, fungi, and other microorganisms that are needed to make medicines, health supplements, and other consumer products like cosmetics, detergents, etc. Moreover, the different parts of trees like their leaves, bark, roots, and sap are also used as an ingredient in products we use in our lives.
+Forests also support plants, fungi, and other microorganisms that are needed to make medicines, health supplements, and other consumer products like cosmetics, detergents, etc. Moreover, the different parts of trees, like their leaves, bark, roots, and sap, are also used as ingredients in products we use in our lives.

 Provide habitat to indigenous communities

-Many indigenous communities live in forests or in close proximity to forest land.
+Many indigenous communities live in forests or close to forest land.

 Eco-Tourism